 If your condition stems from hay fever, you may be able to reduce the duration by improving indoor air quality.
 Keep windows of your home closed when pollen levels are high.
 Use an air purifier to lower particulate matter and be sure to change the air filter in your air conditioning or heating units, as these can trap pollen and other pollutants indoors.

 How is Allergic Conjunctivitis Treated?

 Allergic conjunctivitis can be treated using OTC antihistamine eye drops and cold compresses.
 While there are several OTC antihistamine eye drops available to curb itching, those containing ketotifen are highly effective.
-Dose with one drop twice daily and remember to close your eyes following drop use to allow best absorption.
+Dose with one drop twice daily and remember to close your eyes following drop use to allow the best absorption.
 Cold compresses can be used by soaking a clean cloth in ice water, then wringing out the excess moisture and applying to the closed eyelids for a period of up to 20 minutes.
 This can be repeated hourly.

-What Type of Doctor Do You Consult?
+What Type of Doctor Do You consult?

 An eye doctor is your strongest ally when determining how to treat allergic conjunctivitis.
 At times, a prescription-strength anti-inflammatory eye drop is necessary to provide relief of itchy, red, watery eye symptoms.

 An immunology doctor can help you diagnose allergies so you can control exposure in the future.
 He or she may be able to suggest a course of action that lessens the severity of some allergies, too.

 How to Prevent It from Occurring Again